Timon-Ludwigs/buildingTransformer/readme.md

 This repository contains a PyTorch implementation of the Transformer model as originally introduced by Vaswani et al. in [Attention Is All You Need](https://arxiv.org/abs/1706.03762)*.
 It is the result of my work in the Implementing Transformers course during the Winter Semester 2024/25 at the [Heinrich Heine University Düsseldorf](https://www.heicad.hhu.de/lehre/masters-programme-ai-and-data-science), led by [Carel van Niekerk](https://carelvniekerk.github.io/).

-With numerous Transformer implementations available, what makes this one unique?
-In short, I successfully train and validate the model on an NVIDIA A100 using mixed precision (fp16), which comes with its own challenges.
-This repository shares the techniques and optimizations I used to make it work efficiently.

-Additionally, you will find my written report on the code and course below.
+You will find my written report on the code and course below.
 It includes intuitive explanations and mathematical insights that I discovered or derived during my research.

 ## Schedule